Can My Parents Take Out a Loan For My House Deposit?

 Can my parents take out a loan for my house deposit?

-Yes they can, but taking out a loan to pay a mortgage deposit is not something lenders tend to encourage.
-If you, and your parents, want to go down this route there are some things you need to consider.
+Yes, they can, but lenders do not tend to encourage taking out a loan to pay a mortgage deposit.
+If you and your parents want to go down this route, there are some things you need to consider.

 The cost of personal loans is high

-Personal loans are available for amounts up to £25,000, but you have to remember that this is not cheap money.
+Personal loans are available for amounts up to £25,000, but remember that this is not cheap money.

 Where did the money come from?